mlight-lee/three-viewcube/README.md

 })
 ```

-To correctly rotate current view, you need to consider bounding box of objects and camera (position, lookAt, movement, rotation) in current view and camera.
+To correctly rotate current view, you need to consider bounding box of objects in current view and camera (position, lookAt, movement, rotation).
 Class `SimpleCameraControls` is provided to faciliate it.
 However, `SimpleCameraControls` just considers camera roation.
 You can refine `SimpleCameraControls` by yourselves.

 You can customize view cube by passing one `ViewCubeOptions` instance when creating one `ViewCubeGizmo` instance.
 Defintion of `ViewCubeOptions` is as follows.